Interpretable ML for High-Frequency Execution: Application: optimal order placement

 \subsection{Backtest of the order placement router}

-We now provide material to show the relevance of our tactical execution strategy.
-Historical backtests are often misleading for many practical reasons such as the absence of market impact and order flow excitation that would be undoubtedly caused by the algorithm on a real market.
+Historical backtests are often misleading for many practical reasons such as the absence of market impact that would be undoubtedly caused by the algorithm on a real market.
 For example, the insertion of a new limit order in the first queue would adversely modify the best queues imbalance and negatively impact the strategy execution outcome.
 Considering infinitesimal sizes for orders does not help that much considering it will not be the case once the algorithm is sent to production.
-Such approximations inflate the true out of sample performance and thus should be discarded, at least in a high frequency setting.
-Nevertheless, it still provides insights into the behaviour of the execution algorithm and we dot not argue that the use of such backtesting approach has to be avoided at all cost.\\

-\begin{itemize}[leftmargin=*] \item \textbf{Methodology:} We select real limit orders that were posted in the book and compute their associated saved costs $\mathcal{S}$.
-Each order should either be filled under the horizon $T$ or left in the book at least for a time $T$.
-Moreover, the size of the order should neither be too small - it is sometimes the case in CEXs as the minimum size is much smaller than in stock markets - nor too large (we set the maximum threshold at 5 times the average trade size).
-Finally, the distance should not be too large since orders posted far in the book are not likely to be sent by high-frequency traders.
-This last point is not always true as in CEXs some manipulative large orders are sent far in the order book by high frequency traders, \textit{e.g.} spoofers.\\
+This is even more true for aggressive orders since they cause an immediate spread narrowing, thus inducing much more reaction from the market.
+The absence of market impact inflates the true out of sample performance, and another solution needs to be proposed for high frequency execution algorithms.